 Earnings • the amount of profit a company realizes after all costs, expenses and taxes have been paid.
 Earning is calculated by subtracting business, depreciation, interest and tax costs from revenues.
 Earnings are the supreme measure of value as far as

-EBITDA • earnings before interest and taxes.
-EBIT is calculated by subtracting costs of sales and operating expenses from revenues.
-EBIT is often used to gauge the financial performance of companies with high levels of debt and interest expenses.
+EBITDA • Earnings Before Interest, Taxes, Depreciation, and Amortization.
+EBITDA is calculated by ignoring each of these expenses from Income (P&L) Statement.
+EBITDA is often used to gauge the actual money-making performance of business regardless of other financial burdens on the company.
+Especially, for companies with high levels of debt and interest expenses.

 Economies of Scale • per unit cost savings that increase as the number of items produced increases.
 As the number of units produced increases, Fixed Costs remain the same; therefore, the currency amount added to each unit to recover Fixed Costs is reduced.